NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inventory_system/inv_inventory_items.md

 - **Accepted**: The item was accepted and will be processed by the inventory.
 - **Fragments Initialized**: Fragments will initialize and prepare their initial memories.
 - **Fragments Activated**: Fragments have been initialized and executed any activation logic.

+## Dynamic Magnitudes
+Items can automatically apply `SetByCaller` magnitudes to any Gameplay Effect applied from the item (e.g., Fragments).

+Whenever a Gameplay Effect is about to be applied by the item, any dynamic attributes will be collected from all fragments implementing `IInventoryItemMagnitudeInterface`, such as the [**Dynamic Attributes fragment**](inv_fragment_dynamic_attributes.md).

+If you need to apply these magnitudes to an external Gameplay Effect, not applied by the item, then you can request the item to do so, by calling `ApplyMagnitudesToSpec`.

+> **Conditional Application**
+>
+> You can fine-tune which Gameplay Effect specs will receive certain magnitudes by overriding `ShouldApplyMagnitudeToSpec`,
+> exposed by the Item Instance class.